 We currently have two fantastic staff members in the chemistry program - the amazing Milena Kalagorgevich is now our science lab coordinator (chemistry), and the magnificent Lisa Stagnoli is the SLIA for the Santa Rosa campus.
-We stronly believe that we have the best stockroom in all of the CCCs.
+We stronlgy believe that we have the best stockroom in all of the CCCs.
+A new associate instructor this semester wrote, "The good people in the stockroom are the best and the most professional staff, the chemistry department must be proud of them!"
+We heartily support this sentiment.